Arizona Republicans fight culture war in battleground state

 “LET’S STAND UP FOR WOMENS SPORTS IN ARIZONA!”
 Herrod wrote.

-Arizona, Florida and West Virginia could join Mississippi in adopting a 15-week abortion ban, and nearly a dozen have limited participation in girls sports.
+Arizona and Florida could join Mississippi and Louisiana in adopting a 15-week abortion ban, and nearly a dozen have limited participation in girls sports.
 Texas Gov. Greg Abbott ordered state officials to investigate gender-affirming care as child abuse, and Arkansas banned it in a bill similar to Arizona’s.
 Both directives were put on hold by courts.
 A Florida bill awaiting the governor’s action would bar classroom instruction about gender identity and sexual orientation before fourth grade, which critics have dubbed the “Don’t Say Gay” bill.

 The Republican governors of Utah and Indiana this week vetoed bills banning transgender girls from girls sports, calling the issue virtually nonexistent in their states.
 Both face potential overrides, with Utah’s Republican lawmakers preparing for a Friday vote.